 Support Your Library

-There are many opportunities to participate in the mission of The Styberg Library as it serves Garrett-Evangelical Theological Seminary, Bexley Hall Seabury Western Seminary Federation, Northwestern University, and the world-wide Christian community.
+There are many opportunities to participate in the mission of The Styberg Library as it serves Garrett-Evangelical Theological Seminary, Bexley Seabury Seminary, Northwestern University, and the world-wide Christian community.
 We invite you to consider how you might be able to play an important role in enhancing our services through involvement in one of the following:

 Purchase a Book